-The tests were derived programmatically from the IATI XML schema in the first instance to test for the existence of each element that has a relevant indicator in the Index.
+The tests were derived programmatically from the IATI schema in the first instance to test for the existence of each element that has a relevant indicator in the Index.
 Additional tests were incorporated in order to ensure that the data is useful - for example, titles must have a minimum character length in order to be meaningful.

 Following donor feedback regarding the tests, further modifications have been made to reduce the extent to which donors are penalised for not publishing information that would be logically impossible for them to publish.
-For example, evaluations should not be expected to exist until a project has closed, so the existence of this document is only tested if an activity is in the completion stage or later.
+For example, activity end dates not be expected to exist until a project has closed, so the existence of this information is only tested if an activity is in the completion stage or later.

-Table 6: Tests used on data published to the IATI Registry21
+Table 6: Tests used on data published to the IATI Registry16

 Indicator Test expression Test Name Conditions Organisation level 4.
 Strategy document-link/category[@code='B02'] exists?
 Strategy 5.
 Annual report document-link/category[@code='B01'] exists?
 Annual report 6.
 Allocation policy document-link/category[@code='B04'] exists?
 Allocation policy 7.
 Procurement policy document-link/category[@code='B05'] exists?
 Procurement policy 8.
-Country strategy See page 46 Country strategy paper 9.
-Total organisation budget See page 47 Total organisation budget 10.
-Disaggregated budget See page 47 Disaggregated budget 11.
+Country strategy See page 44 Country strategy paper 9.
+Total organisation budget See page 44 Total organisation budget 10.
+Disaggregated budget See page 44 Disaggregated budget 11.
 Audit document-link/category[@code='B06'] exists?
-Audit Activity level 1 12.
+Audit Activity level • 12.
 Implementer participating-org[@role='Implementing'] exists (if activity-status/@code is at least 2)?
 Implementing organisation At least implementation 13.
 Unique ID iati-identifier exists?
 Unique IATI Identifier 13.
-Unique ID iati-identifier/text() starts with reporting-org/@ref?
+Unique ID iati-identifier/text() starts with reporting-org/@ref or other- identifier[@type='B1']/@ref?
 IATI Identifier starts with reporting org reference 14.
-Title title/text() exists?
+Title title/text() or title/narrative/text() exists?
 Title 14.
-Title title/text() has more than 10 characters?
+Title title/text() or title/narrative/text() has more than 10 characters?
 Title, more than 10 characters 15.
-Description description/text() exists?
+Description description/text() or description/narrative/text() exists?
 Description 15.
-Description description/text() has more than 40 characters?
+Description description/text() or description/narrative/text() has more than 40 characters?
 Description, more than 40 characters 16.
 Planned dates activity-date[@type='end-planned'] exists?
 Activity date planned end date 16.
 Planned dates activity-date[@type='start-planned'] exists?
 Activity date planned start date 17.
 Actual dates activity-date[@type='end-actual'] exists (if activity-status/@code is at least 3)?
 Activity date actual end date At least completion 17.
 Actual dates activity-date[@type='start-actual'] exists (if activity-status/@code is at least 2)?
 Activity date actual start date At least implementation 18.
 Current Status activity-status exists?
 Activity status 18.
 Current Status activity-status/@code is on list ActivityStatus?
 Activity status, only once 19.
 Contact details contact-info exists?
 Contact information for the activity 20.
 Collaboration Type collaboration-type exists (if activity-status/@code is at least 2)?
 Collaboration type At least implementation

-21 Where more than one test is used for a single indicator, the total available data quality points are divided equally amongst the tests.
+16 Where more than one test is used for a single indicator, the total available data quality points are divided equally amongst the tests.
 For example: For indicator 14 (title), half the quality points are available for providing the tile for every activity and the remaining half are available if the titles have more than 10 characters.